 Drop-off congestion.
 The school has published parking and congestion guidance, suggesting this is an active operational issue.
 If your routine depends on driving close to the gate, plan alternatives.

-Lethbridge Primary School combines a clear values-led culture with exceptional Key Stage 2 outcomes and strong emphasis on reading and mathematics.
-The school’s results place it among the stronger primaries in England, and its enrichment programme adds breadth through structured STEM focus and cultural experiences.
+Lethbridge Primary School combines a clear values-led culture with strong Key Stage 2 outcomes and emphasis on reading and mathematics.
+The school’s current results place it among the stronger primaries in England for academic outcomes, and its enrichment programme adds breadth through structured STEM focus and cultural experiences.

 Best suited to families seeking a high-expectations state primary with explicit values and a track record of very strong attainment.
 The main challenge is admission, because demand exceeds available places.

-Lethbridge’s most recent published inspection outcome confirms it continues to be a good school, and its 2024 Key Stage 2 results are substantially above England averages.
-The school’s FindMySchool ranking places it in the top 10% of primaries in England, with particularly high performance in reading, maths and the combined expected standard measure.
+Lethbridge’s most recent published inspection outcome confirms it continues to be a good school, and its current Key Stage 2 results are strong, with 80% meeting the expected standard in reading, writing and maths combined.
+The school’s FindMySchool academic ranking places it around the top fifth of primaries in England, with particularly strong performance in reading, maths and science.

 Reception applications are made through Swindon’s co-ordinated admissions process rather than directly to the school.
-For September 2026 entry, the on-time deadline is 15 January 2026 and offers are issued on 16 April 2026, with acceptance due by 30 April 2026.
+For September 2027 entry, applications open on 1 September 2026, the on-time deadline is 15 January 2027 and offers are issued on 16 April 2027, with acceptance due by 30 April 2027.

 Yes.
 Breakfast club runs from 07:45 and after-school childcare runs until 18:00 on weekdays in term time, delivered by an external provider operating on the school site.
 After-school enrichment clubs are also offered for Years 1 to 6, but they are not designed to be relied on as childcare every week.